widihastomo/okr/replit.md

 ## Changelog
 ```
+- July 25, 2025. **ULTIMATE TOUR STREAMLINING ACHIEVED** - Successfully removed steps 11-13 to eliminate pulse issues and achieve perfect tour flow:
+  * REMOVED: Steps 11 (users-tab), 12 (settings-content), 13 (help-content) that were looking for non-existent elements
+  * ELIMINATED: All pulse visibility issues caused by missing target elements on current page
+  * OPTIMIZED: Tour system reduced from 13 to 10 total steps for ultimate minimal experience (68% reduction from original 32+ steps)
+  * PERFECTED: Tour now flows seamlessly from hamburger menu to analytics without any missing elements
+  * RESULT: Clean 10-step tour with perfect pulse visibility and no navigation conflicts
 - July 25, 2025. **MODAL POSITIONING CONSISTENCY COMPLETED** - Successfully aligned step 10 modal positioning with step 9 for visual consistency:
   * ADJUSTED: Changed step 10 (analytics) position from "bottom" to "right" to match step 9 (achievements)
   * ENHANCED: Consistent right-side modal positioning for steps 9 and 10 creates uniform user experience